-Household formation (the changes in average size of households) Demographic changes (migration, births and mortality rates) and

-Economic changes (job formation and growth)
+Household formation (the changes in average size of households) Demographic changes (migration, births and mortality rates) and Economic changes (job formation and growth)

 Household formation: National and regional forecasts estimate the average household size to fall from 2.41 in 2011 to 2.30 in 2031, a drop of 4.8%.
 If this was applied to the Parish, and if the population did not change, there would be a requirement for 4.8% more homes to cater for the Plan period.
-With an estimated 2,500 homes in the Parish in 2011, this represents an additional 120 homes.
+The 2011 Census confirmed a total of 2,913 household in the Parish and this represents an additional 140 homes.

-Demographic changes: The Housing Assessment reports the Office for National Statistics prediction for the whole District to be an increase of 17,000 on an estimated population of 132,800 in 2011.
+Demographic changes: The Housing Assessment reports the Office for National Statistics prediction for the whole District to be an increase of 17,900 on the 2011 Census population of 139,860.
 This is an increase of 12.8%, based on current birth and mortality trends, and including net migration, but not taking account of specific planning policies which could introduce different housing allocations.
-If applied to the Parish, this would increase the estimated population by 750, from around 5,850 in 2011, to 6,600 in 2031.
-On the assumption of predicted household size, this suggests a further 325 houses.
+If applied to the Parish, this would increase the estimated population by 910, from 7,112 in 2011 Census, to 8,022 in 2031.
+On the assumption of predicted household size, this suggests a further 395 houses.